keziasetokusumo/credit_risk_modeling_project/README.md

 The column `loan_status` will serve as the target variable in our analysis.
 The target variable's unique values are 0 and 1.
 A value of 0 denotes non-default and a value of 1 denotes default.

 ## Data analysis and reproducibility
-The ('https://github.com/keziasetokusumo/credit_risk_modeling_project/blob/main/credit-analysis.ipynb') includes code that will automatically download and install the required spreadsheet and libraries for users who don't have the relevant Python libraries or datasets.
+The [Jupyter Notebook]('https://github.com/keziasetokusumo/credit_risk_modeling_project/blob/main/credit-analysis.ipynb') includes code that will automatically download and install the required spreadsheet and libraries for users who don't have the relevant Python libraries or datasets.